A night at Brisbane's theatres

 Metro Arts, West End

-After finding its new home in West Village, West End, Metro Arts became the first live theatre in the suburb in 25 years.
+After moving to West Village in West End, Metro Arts became the suburb's first live theatre in 25 years.
 As Brisbane’s art hub, Metro Arts supports a range a range of visual and performing art all year-round.
 Join Brisbane in supporting emerging artists and unique stories through theatre, dance, comedy and more.

 La Boite Theatre, Kelvin Grove